haisenzhao/libhgp/README.md

-This repository is developed by Haisen Zhao for his research projects.
+This repository is developed by Haisen Zhao.
 A set of fundamental geometric process functions are well organized based on some third-party library.
 Besides that, a set of commonly used functions are included.
-Currently, we release a dynamic link library file of "ppgl.dll".
-An example of using this library is a port-example.
+Currently, we release a dynamic link library file of "libhgp.dll".
+An example of using this library is in the example folder.